rotheconrad/00_in-situ_GeneCoverage/README.md

 6. Filter results for best hits.

     *Magic Blast will report multiple results per metagenomic read.
 For this analysis we only want to count each read once.
 Magic Blast will also report short sequence alignments of high identity.
 If a sequence alignment is 20 base pairs but the read is 150 base pairs this is considered to be a wrong match so we remove it.
 The -pml flag uses a ratio of alignment length / read length to identify results of this type.
-A value of 0.7, 0.8 or 0.9 is recommended.*
+A value of 0.7, 0.8 or 0.9 is recommended.
+Defaults are set to 70 bp minium read length and 0.7 alignment length / read length.
+Use -h to see the help file for paramater usage to change the defaults.*

     ```bash
     # To Display the program description and parameter files
     python 01_MagicBlast_ShortRead_Filter.py -h

     # Example execution:
-    python 01_MagicBlast_ShortRead_Filter.py -i uniqueID_metagenomeID.shuf.blast -pml 0.9 -rl 70
+    python 01_MagicBlast_ShortRead_Filter.py -i uniqueID_metagenomeID.shuf.blast
     ```

 7. De-concatenate.